John Rollin Ridge: The Life and Adventures of Joaquin Murieta

 Ridge wrote his novel about a Mexican man, based on a legendary figure who was widely discussed in newspapers of the day.
 Ridge portrays Joaquin Murieta as a young, innocent and industrious man who is hampered in his attempts to build a life in the United States by the racism of the people.
 One expression of this was the 1850 Foreign Miner's Tax Law, passed two years after the Mexican-American War, which severely limited the ability of Mexicans to mine for gold.
 Ridge's portrayal of Murieta is a bandit who attracts numerous associates and terrorizes the state of California for several months with acts of violence.
 Ridge's Murieta is also portrayed as a romantic figure, often showing kindness (especially to women) and relishing the stories about him.
 He keeps his identity so secret that he can walk through towns without being recognized.

 Although the novel is fictional, many people took it as fact.
 Some historians cited it when writing biographical materials on Murrieta.

+Literary scholars often highlight Ridge’s critique of racialized structures of power in Gold Rush–era California.
+Often regarding the text, Ridge and several commentators argue that the violence directed at Mexicans in the text operates effectively "under the color of American law," since local authorities frequently ignored or tolerated such acts.